• Home

 How To Make a Small House Work for a Large Family

 Let’s talk large family living!
 With baby #6 due to arrive in September, we have definitely crossed over from “average” family size, to make people stop and stare big family size.
 Now I know there are plenty of families out there with way more than six kids, but around here, six kids is a lot and makes for large family living.
-I think we are raising a large family, for sure.
-Today, I want to share with you my best tips for how to make a small house work for a large family.

-If you’ve followed my blog for a while, you know we downsized in 2015.
-We went from a 5 bedroom, 2,600 square foot house, to a 4 bedroom 1,500 square foot house.
 I wouldn’t necessarily call our current home “small,” but it is small compared to other homes that house families with smaller children in the area.
 Our smallest bedroom is my husband’s office, so technically we have three bedrooms for seven (going on eight) people.

 Related Reading